Frequently asked questions about the National Hackathon CE

 How long does the hackathon last?

-The hackathon usually runs for five days, in 2026 from Monday February 2 - Friday 2026.
+The hackathon usually runs for five days, in 2026 from Monday February 1 - Friday 5 2027.
 And can be online, in-person, or hybrid, depending on te educational institution.
 Monday is an online kick-off, Thursday 16 pm are regional finals, Friday is a national Finale.
-The program will follow asap.
+The program will follow at the end of 2026.

 Who can participate?